princeton-ddss/tigerflow/docs/mkdocs/guides/pipeline.md

 - `resources` is a section applicable only to Slurm tasks.
 It specifies compute, memory, and other resources to allocate for running the current task. `max_workers` specifies the maximum number of parallel workers used for auto-scaling.
 - `concurrency_limit` is a field applicable only to local asynchronous tasks.
 It specifies the maximum number of coroutines (e.g., API requests) that may run concurrently at any given time (excess coroutines are queued until capacity becomes available).

-!!! note
+!!! warning

-    TigerFlow supports pipelines where the task dependency graph forms a *rooted tree*.
-    That is, there must be a single root task, and every other task must have exactly one parent.
+    TigerFlow only supports pipelines whose task dependency graph forms a *rooted tree*.
+That is, there should be a single root task, and every other task must have exactly one parent.

 ## Running a Pipeline